Healthcare in Hungary

 TAJ

 If you are a scholarship holder (SH, Diaspora or SCYP), you are entitled to have a TAJ card (social security card) that grants you free access to Hungarian public healthcare.
 As a fee-paying student, you may also apply for a TAJ card to access the same benefits (for a fee).
 Remember that some doctors may not speak foreign languages, so you might need to rely on Hungarian-speaking friends or mentors to translate.
+You can read more on this topic here.

 Private insurance

 The university also provides private health insurance.
 For scholarship holders, it is free of charge; for fee-paying students, you have to pay for the services.
 They can book you English-speaking doctors that can prescribe you the right treatment or refer you to specialists, all free of charge.
 If you get a prescription from a doctor, you may even get a refund for the medicine.
 You just need to get an official invoice indicating your full name.
 Please be aware that the call centre can be a bit busy at times, but still, they should be your primary contact whenever you are in need of medical assistance.
 Keep calling them until they answer your needs!
 If you haven’t signed one, please do so immediately!
+You can read more on this topic here.

 Pharmacy

 With mild conditions (such as mild fever, runny nose, cold, flu, indigestion, cough, minor pain, etc.), you should simply visit any pharmacy to get some over-the-counter medication.
+Note that pharmacists are trained medical workers and can give you medical advice.

 General practitioner